Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 ----------------------

 This section provides an overview of the currently supported equation sets.
-Equations will be decribed in integral form with assumed Favre averaging.
-However, the laminar counterparts are supported in the code base and are obtain in the user file by ommitting a turbulence model specification.
+Equations will be described in integral form with assumed Favre averaging.
+However, the laminar counterparts are supported in the code base and are obtain in the user file by omitting a turbulence model specification.

 Conservation of Mass